mollyjgrant/EFA-and-CFA-with-Synthetic-Data/README.md

 # Factor-Analysis
-See code for the simple code and worked example with annotations
+Simple code for EFA and CFA and worked examples with annotations